Fence viewer

-A fence viewer is a town or city official who administers fence laws by inspecting new fences and settles disputes arising from trespass by livestock that have escaped enclosure.
+A fence viewer is a town or city official who administers fence laws by inspecting new fences and settles disputes arising from trespass by livestock that had escaped enclosure.

 The office of fence viewer is one of the oldest appointments in New England.
-The office emigrated along with New England pioneers to the Midwest as well, where the office still exists.
+The office emigrated along with New England pioneers to the Midwest and to Canada as well, where the office still exists.

 History

 New England farmers clearing their land during the 17th century were confronted with boulders and stones left by retreating glaciers.
-They cleared their fields of the boulders with horses and built stone walls along the edges of their fields, frequently at the property boundary.
+They cleared their fields of boulders with horses and built stone walls along the edges of their fields, frequently at the property boundary.
 Many of these walls still exist.

-A fence viewer was needed on those occasions when walls were eroded, moved, or modified illegally.
+A fence viewer was needed when walls were eroded, moved, or modified illegally.
 This was a serious offense.
 The term "fence viewer" has been traced back to 1661.

 Duties

-Upon request of any citizen, the fence viewer views fences to see that they are in good repair and in case of disputes between neighbors, works to resolve their differences.
+Upon request of any citizen, the fence viewer inspected fences to see that they were in good repair and in case of disputes between neighbors, worked to resolve their differences.
 Problems such as size, condition, and distance from property lines are complaints that still arise between neighbors.

+Canada

+Ontario

+In the province of Ontario, the Line Fences Act outlines arbitration procedures for property owners who are unable to agree on matters related to fencing boundaries.
+The Act applies in two specific situations: